The revised National Chef of the Year process for 2020

 The National Chef of the Year has almost a 50-year history with an incredible list of former winners and finalists.
 The Craft Guild of Chefs is proud of its heritage and the positivity it brings to the hospitality industry every single year.
 Despite the unprecedented times, we have seen so much support for the competition, with chefs still keen to enter, despite facing uncertainty around their daily lives.
 The Guild has heard stories about the menu planning stage providing inspiration and hope to chefs and their teams which has made us even more determined to ensure that the competition goes ahead.

 Whilst finding ten talented NCOTY finalists is our absolute priority, we recognise this won’t be able to happen in the same way it usually does.
 With so much uncertainty around the length of the national lockdown and colleges, restaurants and workplaces being closed, the organisers of NCOTY have had to change how we whittle down the chefs from the entry drive to 40 semi-finalists and then to the final ten.
-Ultimately, we want to ensure every chef has a fair opportunity to take one of the ten places at The Restaurant Show and that the industry really has something to celebrate later this year.
+Ultimately, we want to ensure every chef has a fair opportunity to take one of the ten places at the final and that the industry really has something to celebrate later this year.
 Whilst many chefs aren’t currently able to work, we want to help them use the coming months to learn and be inspired by other chefs, suppliers, judges and industry leaders.
 This allows them to be more ready than ever to get back to business and take their careers to the next level as soon they can.

 So, this year, NCOTY isn’t just about winning a title, it’s about the Craft Guild inspiring chefs and giving them hope, strength and positivity during the most challenging time of their careers.